bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 # &lt;string&gt; as boolean : boolean

 Returns a boolean value for the string.
-All possible capitalization&#39;s of "TRUE" and "FALSE" will convert successfully.
+All possible capitalizations of `True` and `False` will convert successfully.
+Any other value will cause an error.

+{% qna %}
+Q: "True" as boolean
+A: True
+{% endqna %}

+{% qna %}
+Q: "true" as boolean
+A: True
+{% endqna %}

+{% qna %}
+Q: "yes" as boolean
+E: Singular expression refers to nonexistent object.
+{% endqna %}

 # &lt;string&gt; as date : date